Kristina01111000/Drws_site/README.md

 	- Do you want another picture of yourself for the  words from dr wsection? or just the video

 	- list of what month each monthly topic will be in
-	- does he like centered sidebar text
 	- does he like the new frontpage side bar, what about the login button, leave it, remove it, move it?
 		- it look weird where it is
-	- did he add pictures to the front page? there are spots for img, but no img
 	- does he like the button background?
 	- Does he like the added text at top of registration page talking about the cost
 	- Does he like the added text in the about the course section in the front page talking about the cost